C interview questions for experienced

 Answer:

-The task of this code is to switch the 256 bit color graphics console window from default console window of Turbo c++ IDE.
+The purpose of this code is to transition the graphics console window to a 256-bit color mode from the default console window of the Turbo C++ IDE.

 Copy the following code and execute the code in Turbo c compile and see what is displaying.